Saldenisov/SK-Ana/Readme.md

 **Installation**

 * Download the latest release [here](https://github.com/ppernot/SK-Ana/releases/latest)
-  and decompress the archive in a dedicated directory
+  and decompress the archive in a dedicated directory.
+If you want the most recent code version (with more bugs risks) download it [here](https://github.com/ppernot/SK-Ana/archive/master.zip)

 * You will also need